cloudfoundry-community/gautocloud/bin/doc-generator/doc.tmpl.md

 This is a schema based connectors but `id`, `name` and `tags` are already set (can be registered multiple times).

-This connector is a connector intercepter, it use the default interceptor [overwrite](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#NewOverwrite)
+This connector is a connector intercepter, it uses the default interceptor [overwrite](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#NewOverwrite)
 which only be used if struct does not implement interface [SchemaIntercepter](https://godoc.org/github.com/cloudfoundry-community/gautocloud/interceptor#SchemaIntercepter) and if no interceptors has been given to connector.